MacRob-X/patch-pipeline/README.md

 ### 2_Patches/2_Scripts/

+These scripts should be run in the order in which they are numbered (excluding any deprecated or optional scripts).

 #### 00_Patch_number_specimens.R
 Counts the number of species for which we have matched male/female colour data, and calculates percentage coverage of species/genera